wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-wundernode-options.md

 ### `publicNodeUrl` (optional)

 This option allows you to configure the Public URL on which you WunderNode Api will be accessible.

-The `publicNodeUrl` is used to set a base URL for the `.graphqlconfig` file, postman collection and generated clients.
+It is used for example in the generated clients, in the GraphQL playground, OpenAPI specification and Postman collection.

 ### `logger.level` (optional)